← Heimdall Docs

 1. 1An admin user triggers an invite from your UI

-3. 3Heimdall returns an invite_url and token
+3. 3Heimdall returns an invite code

 Code example